AuntBawHein/Understanding-Migration-in-Myanmar-Predicting-Why-People-Move-Using-News-and-Numbers/README.md

 # Understanding-Migration-in-Myanmar-Predicting-Why-People-Move-Using-News-and-Numbers
 To learn from **news headlines** and **data numbers** to guess the reason for migration.

+---

+### **1. Introduction**

+I’ve always been curious about why people leave their homes and move to other places — especially here in Myanmar.
+I’ve heard real stories about families having to move because of things like war, floods, losing their jobs, or getting sick.
+These situations made me want to learn more.

+Then I realized that the news is full of articles about these events.
+That gave me an idea: what if a computer could read these headlines and help us figure out **why** people are moving?

+So I started this project — where I teach a computer to read news headlines and look at number data to guess the reason people are moving.
+If it works well, it could help people and organizations **respond faster** and **make better decisions** to support those in need.

+---

+### **2. What Is the Goal of This Project?**

+Here’s what I’m trying to do:

+* I want to build a smart machine learning model that can read short news headlines and look at extra information like dates, population, and risk scores — then guess **why people moved**.
+* The reasons I’m focusing on are:

+  * Conflict
+  * Flood
+  * Job-related issues
+  * Health problems
+  * Education
+* I’m combining **text data** (like news headlines) with **number data** (like how many people moved or what season it was).
+* My goal is to spot patterns — like which **reasons happen the most** and during which **months or seasons** people are more likely to move.

+---

+### **3. Why I Chose This Project**

+Here’s why this project matters to me:

+* In Myanmar, a lot of people have been forced to move, and I’ve always wanted to understand the deeper reasons behind it.
+* There are so many news headlines every day — it’s too much for one person to read or keep track of.
+But a computer might be able to help by finding useful patterns in those headlines.
+* I believe that if we combine news and real data, a smart model can actually **learn to predict** the reasons behind migration.
+* If this project works, it could help **NGOs, governments, and local teams** get prepared earlier and send the **right help at the right time**.

+---

+### **4. What Tools Did I Use for This Project?**

+To build this smart system, I used a few important tools:

+1. **TensorFlow** – This is what I used to build and train the deep learning model.
+It’s the “brain” of the project.
+2. **Matplotlib** – This helped me make charts and graphs so I could see patterns clearly.
+3. **spaCy** – I used this to clean and break down the news headlines into simple words that the computer could understand.
+4. **Pandas** – This helped me clean and manipulate all my data into neat tables and work with it easily.
+5. **Seaborn** – I used this to make beautiful, easy-to-read graphs to explore and explain my data.
+6. **NumPy** – I used this to handle numbers and make sure everything was in the right format for the model to learn from.

+---

 # Understanding Migration in Myanmar – Predicting Why People Move Using News and Numbers